 A few months ago I spend some time traveling along the Romantic Road in Germany.
 The food was so amazing, especially in Wurzburg.
 I miss it already!

 My first time in Germany was with Viking Cruises, where they always showcase the food of the region.
 That was an incredible trip.
 If you haven't sailed with them, check out whey you should consider a river cruise with your family.
+They go to several different regions of Germany.

 I remember when I first told people I was going to Germany.
 Knowing I'm a foodie, they said not to get too excited about the food.